 - Jessica Sprague: One of my favorite tutorial sites is Jessica Sprague, she offers some free tutorials that include graphic image downloads, as well as video classes that are well worth the cost.
-She is a very good instructor and her videos are great quality.
-Plus most of her classes come with great digital freebies to help complete your projects!
+She is a very good instructor, plus most of her classes come with great digital freebies to help complete your projects!
 There are also TONS of free tutorials online, just Google “Photoshop tutorials” and you’ll see what I mean.

 - PSDTUTS+: Another great Photoshop tutorial site.

 - Process: I have a round-about process, but it’s been working so I’m stickin’ with it!
 After creating the images in Photoshop, I save my Photoshop file as a JPG then insert the jpg into an MS Publisher document.
 (I use MS Publisher because it is part of my MS Office Suite but you could easily use any Word program.)
-Finally, I save that document as a PDF file (I use PDF Creator) and upload them to 4shared.
-When I post them, I simply insert a link to the 4shared file in my post so you can download it!
-(You can save the PDF’s right out of Photoshop, but they seem to be much larger, even if you flatten the image first, so this is just a work around I do so I can fit more on 4shared and also so I can create multiple page downloads.
-NOTE: If anyone knows how to create a multiple page PDF from Photoshop, I’d love to hear how!)
+Finally, I save that document as a PDF file (I use PDF Creator).
+(You can save the PDFs right out of Photoshop, but they seem to be much larger, even if you flatten the image first, so this is just a workaround I do so they are smaller and also so I can create multiple page downloads.
+NOTE: If anyone knows how to create a multiple-page PDF from Photoshop, I’d love to hear how!)

 - Organization: I use ACDSee 2009 to manage all of my digital scrapbook elements as well as my images for homeschool.
 Although Photoshop Elements comes with an organizer, I found that once I got a certain quantity of images in it, that it was very slow and had a tendency to crash.
 ACDSee 2009 seems to do a better job of managing my images.
 Although it was fairly easy to understand, there is a “How To” class offered at Jessica Sprague for ACDSee.